 You may find that applying for financial aid for study at a non-US school is very different from the process you are used to in the United States.

 To help you, we've created a simple step-by-step guide to the process at UWA.
 If you have any questions, please contact the Financial Aid Administrator (FAA).

 - Your first step is to complete a Free Application for Federal School Aid (FAFSA).
 For this, you'll need UWA's school code, which is G11094.
 However it may be better to access https://studentloans.gov/myDirectLoan/index.action in the first instance as this has very good information on US Direct Loans – you can apply for a PIN under ‘Tools and Resources’ and hyperlink from here to complete your FAFSA.

 - Once processing is complete, check the details of your Student Aid Report (SAR).

 - We will determine your eligibility for aid, calculate the value of the loans for which you can apply, and send you a Direct Stafford Loan Application Form which details the amount you can borrow.
-You should then review the amounts offered, select the amounts you want to borrow, sign the declarations, and mail it to UWA together with your original completed MPN.
+You should then review the amounts offered, select the amounts you want to borrow, sign the declarations, and return it to UWA together with your original completed MPN.
 We will then send the School Certification and your original MPN to your guarantor, who can then do background checks and, if the loans are approved, arrange for the money to be disbursed.

 - You must understand your rights and responsibilities as a borrower.
 The Borrower's Rights and Responsibilities Statement provides more complete information about the terms and conditions of your loan and is part of your MPN.
 Your rights and responsibilities are also available via StudentLoans.gov.
 It is important that you read and understand your rights and responsibilities.
-If you do not have a copy of the Statement, ask the Financial Aid Administrator to provide one.
+If you do not have a copy of the Statement, ask the FAA to provide one.